Best IBS Medication OTC Options

 The low-FODMAP diet is a specialized dietary approach that has shown significant benefits for individuals with IBS, particularly those with symptoms related to certain types of carbohydrates known as FODMAPs.
 FODMAPs, which stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols, are known to trigger symptoms such as bloating, gas, and abdominal pain.

-The low-FODMAP diet involves temporarily reducing or eliminating high-FODMAP foods from your diet and then reintroducing them systematically to identify specific triggers.
+The low-FODMAP diet involves temporarily reducing or eliminating high-FODMAP foods and then reintroducing them systematically to identify specific triggers.
 This dietary approach should be done under the guidance of a registered dietitian or healthcare professional to ensure nutritional adequacy and long-term management.

 Gluten-Free Diet